zhenjiao/opstest1/opstest070401/partnerdocs/metadata.md

 * Stored in [docfx.json](build-configuration.md) file within a docset.

-- "robots": "NOINDEX, NOFOLLOW" - Indicates the search engines if the docset should be indexed by search engines.
+- "ROBOTS": "NOINDEX, NOFOLLOW" - Indicates the search engines if the docset should be indexed by search engines.

 ### 2.1 API Scan
 Seee [API Scan](APIScan.md).